-Authorised1 under the authority of Christel Schilliger-Musset, Director of Hazard Assessment
+Authorised1 under the authority of Christel Schilliger-Musset, Director of Hazard Assessment i.
+Assessment of the Grouping of substances and read-across approach, in light of the requirements of Annex XI, Section 1.5.

 1 As this is an electronic document, it is not physically signed.
-This communication has been approved according to ^{} ECHA's internal decision-approval process.
+This communication has been approved according to ECHA's internal decision-approval process.